studioalemni/studioalemni.github.io/collections/_posts/2023-03-25-website-update.md

 **Why the sudden change?**

 Well, the original website was launched on Squarespace in early 2021--and after some consideration (and numerous difficulties with that platform)--I decided it was time for a custom implementation from the ground up.
-I wanted something that would be custom-tailored to my needs as a developer as well as easily scalable for future games.
+I wanted something that would be tailored to my needs as a developer as well as easily scalable for future games.

 There are a lot of aspects that I think will both improve my experience personally with writing developer's logs and adding / updating content, as well as improve visitors' experience with clearer navigation and responsiveness.